thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 I'm going to allow assignment of expressions to variables.

 ##JavaScript?
 Sure why not?
-It's the language I use the most, but more importantly it has lambda expressions.
-Here is a here is a lambda in JavaScript:
+It's the language I use the most, but more importantly it has first-class functions.
+Which means we can create arbitrary functions, pass them as arguments and return them from functions; perfect to study λ calculus.
+Here is what a λ function looks like in JavaScript:
 {% highlight javascript linenos %}
 var id = function(x){
   return x;
 }
 {% endhighlight %}
-That's it.
-Since functions are first class in JavaScript we can pass them to functions, return them from functions, and apply them with other functions; and everything in λ calculus is functions.

-##Baby's First Functions
+##A Fistful of Functions
 There is much more to discuss about λ functions, but without some context, it won't do much good.
 So let's look at some simple functions to get our feet wet.